nacx/kahuna/README.md

     sudo ./setup.sh

 By default the setup script will install Jython 2.5.3. on your system.
-If you already have a Jython runtime and want to install Kahuna in it, you can execute the setup script as follows:
+If you already have a Jython runtime and want to install Kahuna in it, you can instead execute the setup script as follows:

     sudo ./setup.sh -j /your/jython/install/directory